Page Monitoring Video Tutorial

 We know that there is a chatbot on the site which goes offline each weekend, then comes back each Monday, so it makes perfect sense that we’d see this pattern of errors.
 We’ll confirm that this is the source of the error by looking at the failure details.
 These can be exposed by pressing the button associated with the failure, labelled “Details”.
 Now that we’ve found a pattern, we can address the issue globally instead of making a change to each individual page where this accessibility failure occurred.

 To create a remediation task from a scan failure, simply press the button associated with the failure you’d like to create a task to address, labelled create remediation task.
 Additional information can be written within this remediation task so that other team members are aware.
-Once created, the remediation task will be displayed within the remediation tasks section of Console and users who have setup notifications will be notified that the new task has been created.
+Once created, the remediation task will be displayed within the remediation tasks section of RAMP and users who have setup notifications will be notified that the new task has been created.

 You’re also able to adjust the scan frequency of individual pages or groups of pages.
 If you’re looking for a way to cut down on costs related to scanning, it could be a good idea to change more static pages to be scanned less frequently; if the pages aren’t being changed, it’s unlikely that new errors will be present.

 Lastly, we can check for invalid pages.
 When we deem a page to be “invalid” we will stop scanning it.
 If you believe we’ve incorrectly identified a page as invalid, you may manually rescan a page, and if all goes well we’ll start monitoring the page once again.
 For more information on why a page could be marked as invalid, visit our User Guide.

 When using the page monitoring feature, don’t be shocked if you have a lot of errors.
 We’re constantly working on the accessibility of the Bytes.co site, and you have already seen that we frequently encounter errors!
 No website is perfect- accessibility is an ongoing effort.